priyanshu-7/TwitterMusicBot/README.md

 install using npm install mysql

 >>Twitter API:
 obtained by creating a Twitter Developers application.
-Once (and if) the application is accepted, the api keys and details can be          obtained from https://developer.twitter.com/apps.
+Once (and if) the application is accepted, the API keys and details can be          obtained from https://developer.twitter.com/apps.
 The API details are to be input in the config.js file.

 Files
 >> index.php: